Skip to content

 Traditional recipe apps use HTML scraping: they look for specific HTML tags (<li>, recipe schema markup) and extract what they find.
 This works well for food blogs that use recipe plugins, but fails everywhere else.

 Pluck uses AI to understand recipe content.
-When you paste an Instagram recipe post, Pluck’s AI reads the caption, watches the video, listens to the audio, and understands which parts are ingredients vs. instructions vs. commentary.
-It structures the recipe accordingly — no recipe schema required.
+When you share an Instagram recipe post to Pluck, the AI reads the caption, watches the video, listens to the audio, and understands which parts are ingredients vs. instructions vs. commentary.
+It structures the recipe accordingly, no recipe schema required.

 Video recipe extraction